jhausserlab/HiFiAlignmentTool/README.md

 ```
 **How can I solve this?**

 This is due to a version problem of your linux system or python.
-The easiest way to solve this is to have a minconda environment.
+The easiest way to solve this is to have a miniconda environment or you can manually install it.
 For more details about this problem, please look at this ticket that I opened for the same issue:
 https://github.com/AllenCellModeling/aicspylibczi/issues/82